-The restriction of all non-essential travel at the Canada-U.S. border is now extended to August 21, 2020.
+The restriction of all non-essential travel at the Canada-U.S. border continues to be in effect.

 You may still travel through B.C. while in transit to Alaska for essential reasons only.
 To do so, you must enter B.C. at one of the following ports of entry:

-If people are misleading officials at the border and not proceeding directly to their final destination, there are penalties and fines relating to the federal Quarantine Act.
+If people mislead officials at the border and do not proceed directly to their final destination, there are penalties and fines relating to the federal Quarantine Act.

 At the port of entry, the Canada Border Service Agency (CBSA) will issue you a vehicle “hang tag.”
 This must be attached to your rear view mirror for the duration of transit.